 Let us look at a practical example to understand the process.

-If someone asks how the weather will be tomorrow, in the conceptualization phase we will make a concept of what we can reply.
+If someone asks how the weather will be tomorrow, in the conceptualization phase we will make a concept of what we will reply.
 The concept for our reply could look like this:

 Example for Conceptual Preparation